Signed in as:

 Nominee, Governor’s Tourism Awards: Rising Star, 2013

-Published, Driftless Notes magazine; 2014
+Published, Driftless Notes magazine; 2014 / Collaborated on Digital News Aggregation Version 2015-2017

 Presenter & Panelist, 2011 Mid-American Economic Development & Site Selector Forum, Dec 6, 2011, Chicago.
 “Disaster Recovery—How Communities Economically Recover from Natural Disasters”.